View Profile Page

 Profile

-Dr. Lesley Sylvan is an assistant professor in the Department of Communication Sciences and Disorders at Montclair State University.
+Dr. Lesley Sylvan is an associate professor in the Department of Communication Sciences and Disorders at Montclair State University.
+She is also program director of the master's degree in speech-language pathology.
 Dr. Sylvan is a certified speech-language pathologist (SLP) with extensive clinical experience working with school-aged children both in public school and private clinical settings.
 She completed a Master's degree in educational policy and management as well as a Doctorate degree in human development and education from the Harvard Graduate School of Education.

 Broadly, Dr. Sylvan's scholarly interests center on the intersection between the field of education and the field of speech-language pathology.
 Within the intersection of education and speech-language pathology, she pursues research related to both the K-12 educational sector as well as issues related to higher education.
 She has authored numerous academic papers in these areas and is a regular speaker at academic conferences.